Skip to content

 Top 30 Frequently Asked Questions about a Uganda Safari – Wildlife and Activities

-14. What wildlife can I expect to see on a Ugandan safari?
+14. What wildlife can I expect to see on a Uganda safari experience?

-• You can expect to see a variety of wildlife, including gorillas, chimpanzees, elephants, lions, leopards, buffaloes, hippos, and numerous bird species.
+• You can expect to see a variety of wildlife, including gorillas, chimpanzees, elephants, lions, leopards, buffalo, hippos, and numerous bird species.

 15. Is gorilla trekking safe?